sanic-org/sanic/docs/getting_started.md

 ```
  * Run `python3 main.py`

-You now have a working sanic server!
+You now have a working Sanic server!
 To continue on, check out:
  * [Request Data](request_data.md)
  * [Routing](routing.md)